codechenx/tv/README.md

   -v, --version    version for tv
 ```

-tv also can recive data form pipe as an input
+tv also can recive data from pipe as an input

 ```=
 cat file.csv | tv